ucf-icorps/ucf-i-corps-syllabus-4-week/chapter0/roadmap.md

 * Attending mandatory office hours.

-* Watching the Udacity lecture for the week and preparing questions for discussion.
+* Watching the lecture(s) for the week and preparing questions for discussion.

 * Receiving comments and suggestions from other teams and the teaching team on the lessons learned.